Aiverson1011/RelationManager/README.md

 ### Sprint 1

 #### Milestone 1: Skeleton
-Sprint 1 was primarily a skeleton of our product.
+Sprint 1 was primarily a skeleton for our product.
 This sprint consisted of really just allowing us to get comfortable with the environment and language.

 The final deliverable for this was to ensure that we were able to do command line inputs, and recieve outputs as a result.